 Studies have shown time and time again that fatigue is a significant cause of trucking accidents.
 It has been shown that drowsiness causes up to 40% of trucking accidents.
-Significantly, the risks of an accident increase 400% from the 8th hour of driving to the 11th.
-Naturally Congress sees fit to maintain and perpetuate excessive trucker driving hours, and truck accident lawyers agree.
+Significantly, the risks of an accident increase by 400% from the 8th hour of driving to the 11th.
+Naturally, Congress sees fit to maintain and perpetuate excessive trucker driving hours, and truck accident lawyers agree.

 Congressional Response to Dangers of Excessive Trucker Driving Hours

-Public safety groups have for many years sought restrictions of trucker driving hours.
-What they have met instead is trucking industry resistance and lobbying.
+Public safety groups have for many years sought restrictions of a truer driving hours.
+Whatat they have met instead is trucking industry resistance and lobbying.

 AAA Study Show Drowsy Driving Comparable to Drunk Driving

 The recent actions by Congress are all the more appalling in light of the very newsroom.aaa.com showing that sleep hours below the recommended 7 to 8 hours per night drastically increase the likelihood of driving accidents.
 In fact, it has been shown that drowsy driving is comparable to drunk driving in terms of the risks of accidents.